WebOrigami/docs/content/language/fileTypes.md

 Like JSON files, you can traverse into a YAML file using slash syntax.

+When loaded in Origami, YAML files can contain Origami expressions; see [Origami in YAML](yaml.html).

 ## Custom file types

 You can tell Origami how to handle other types of files based on their file extension.